Current Size: 100%

 - breaching a contract term banning you from working for another employer (if you are a zero hours contract worker);

-- asserting equal treatment rights under the Agency Workers Regulations 2010 (if you are a temporary agency worker);
+- asserting equal treatment rights under the Agency Workers Regulations 2010 (if you are a directly employed temp worker);

 - having a spent conviction.